Lotus Lake Taoist Complex

 Know Before You Go

-Take MRT Red Line and get off at Ecological District Station, continue by the Bus Red 51 to Lotus Lake stop from Ecological District Station Exit No. 2.
+By Railway: Take the THSR or TRA train to Zuoying Station, walk about 10 mins.
+By MRT: Take MRT Red Line and get off at Ecological District Station, continue by the Bus Red 51 to Lotus Lake stop from Ecological District Station Exit No. 2.